 In rare cases, tonsillitis can be caused by the Epstein-Barr virus, which is the virus that causes glandular fever.
 If this is the case, you will probably feel very ill.
 You'll have a sore throat and the lymph glands in your throat may be swollen.
 You may also have a fever and feel very tired.

 Bacterial tonsillitis may be caused by a number of different bacteria, but it is usually cause by group A streptococcus bacteria.
-In the past, serious bacterial infections such as diptheria and rheumatic fever have been associated with tonsillitis, but this is now very rare due to vaccination and improved treatment of these diseases.
+In the past, serious bacterial infections such as diptheria and rheumatic fever have been associated with tonsillitis, but this is now rare due to vaccination and improved treatment of these diseases.

-How you catch tonsillitis
+How tonsillitis is spread

 Tonsillitis itself isn't contagious but the infections that cause it are.